 Personal emergency kit bags – UC staff initiative

 University of Canterbury staff are encouraged to use the personal emergency kit bags provided by the University as the basis of an emergency kit at work.
-It is your responsibility to personalise and add other items at your expense.
+It is your responsibility to personalise it and add other items at your expense.
 P-cards cannot be used to purchase items for the kit.
 The kit bags remain the property of the University; they are for your use while you are here.

 The University is prepared and will respond, but the reality is, no matter how much effort we put into preparedness on campus, resources will always be stretched.
 Our success will be, in part, determined by our individual responses as well.